 Banks and other financial institutions, already involved, should immediately stop their funding to the Tufanbeyli coal power plant project of Enerjisa.

 The impact of the project depends on each village.
-Kayarcik village is giving most of its land to the Plant Station area, whereas the lignite mine will predominantly affect Yamanli village.
-Taspinar village on the north is going to be affected by the mine area as well.
-Kayarcik village is the most affected village in the power plant area.
-The village will lose its irrigated land to the Project's power plant area.
-Kayarcik is the largest village in the project area with a household size of 400 households and a population size of almost 1,000 people.
+The village of Kayacik is affected most by the power plant station area, whereas the lignite mine will predominantly affect the village of Yamanli.
+The village of Taspinar in the north is severly affected by the mine area as well.
+The village of Kayacik has lost its irrigated land to the project's power plant area.
+Kayarcik is the largest village in the project area with about 400 households and a population size of almost 1,000 people.
 During summer times, the population almost doubles.

 The major economic activity of the village is agriculture.
-Potato farming is widespread, majority of villagers rent their land and work on their own land as daily workers.
+Potato farming is widespread.
+The majority of villagers rent their land and work on their own land as daily workers.
 Yamanli village is going to lose almost 90 percent of the arable land at the initial plan of mine area.
 Even though the mine area is going to be rehabilitated and can be hypothetically available for farming once the mine sources are exploited, it will take decades before the land is suitable for cultivation once again.

 In January 2015, local residents protested against the use of foreign workers at the construction site, arguing that the project developers should be using local labour.